I Tried Beyoncé's Master Cleanse Diet?& This Happened

 "You might lose weight temporarily, but you're going to gain it right back once you start to eat again," warned Latreal—and she was right.

 If you're looking for long-term results, you're better off hitting the gym.
 I will say if you're looking for fast weight loss, to prep for a wedding, or in Beyoncé's case, a movie, it might work for you.
-Just beware: Some gain more weight than when they started.
+Just beware: Some gain more weight than when they started off.

 "The most common thing that happens is you wind up binge-eating because you just want to eat so bad," the expert added.